brittonp/BusTracker/README.md

 # Project Title: BusTracker
-A website to track bus services across England and Wales.
+A web app to track bus services across England and Wales.

 ## Motivation
 Bus Tracker has been developed as an exercise in the use of: